-Crochet is done with one hook as shown on the left.
+Crochet is done with one hook as shown above.
 Knitting is done with two or more needles with points on the ends.
-So now that we have that straight, let's talk about a few more of those silly crochet mistakes and see what we can do to avoid them the next time around!
-But remember, mistakes are how we learn, and learning and being creative is the core at the core of working with all fibers.
+So now that we have that out of the way, let's talk about a few more of those silly crochet mistakes and see what we can do to avoid them the next time around!
+But remember - mistakes are how we learn, and learning and being creative is at the very core of working with all fibers.

 If you use one of our crochet kits, you don't need to think about size.
 If you are making something like a scarf, size is not a big issue.
-However, if you have a pattern that requires a certain size yarn and needle, then you need to follow those directions.
-Once you are a pro, you can play with fiber and needle size, but for now let's say we are going to use the needles and yarn mentioned in patterns so that our project comes out the size you anticipate.
+However, if you have a pattern that requires a certain size yarn and hook, you need to follow those directions.
+Once you become a pro, feel free to play with fiber and hook size.
+But for now, stick to using the hooks and yarn mentioned in patterns so that your project comes out the size you anticipate.

-Once you really get the hang or crocheting, you can be more adventuresome.
-An easy idea if you want to play with the size or gauge of something is to remember that if you have a larger needle you are more than likely going to want bulky yarns, too.
-And generally speaking, larger needles and yarn will give you quicker results in your crochet project!
+Once you really get the hang of crocheting, you can be more adventurous.
+If you want to play with the size or gauge of something, a good thing to remember is that, if you have a larger hook, you are more than likely going to want bulky yarns, too.
+Generally speaking, larger hooks and yarn will give you quicker results in your crochet project!

-3.Tension, yes we all have it!
-We live in a stress filled world and believe it or not, we show it in our fiber tension, too.
-I tend to knit and crochet tightly though I profess to being a mellow person!
-I think my inner stress comes out in how I tension my yarn.
-This is not good at all and don't, I repeat, don't crochet tightly.
-It makes it difficult to work in the stitches in the next row because you have to wrestle to get your hook in the stitch.
-Think loose and even with your tension.
+3.Tension.
+We all have it!
+We live in a stress-filled world and believe it or not, we show it in our fiber tension, too.
+I tend to knit and crochet tightly, though I profess to be a mellow person!
+I think my inner stress comes through in the way that I tension my yarn.
+This is not good at all.
+Do not - I repeat, DO NOT - crochet tightly.
+It makes it difficult to work in the stitches in the next row because you have to wrestle the hook into your previous stitches.
+Think loose and even when it comes to your tension.

 The solution is simple!
-Keep track of your stitches by being careful and I sometimes keep a piece of paper so I can keep track of what row I am on, when I changed color, etc. You may think this is boring but just get into the habit of keeping track of your stitches and it will mean success with your crochet pattern.
+Keep track of your stitches.
+I sometimes keep a piece of paper so I can keep track of what row I am on, when I changed color, etc. You may think this is boring, but getting into the habit of keeping track of your stitches will mean success with your crochet pattern.

-Another solution is to be sure to end a row or start a row in the correct stitch.
+Additionally, sure to end a row or start a row in the correct stitch!

-b.
-If doing double crochet(dc), chain the number of chains called for at the end of a row (usually either 1 or 2 chains), then turn your work and crochet in the second stitch of the new row — in other words, skip the chain(s) you just did, as well as the first stitch after that.
+If doing double crochet(dc), chain the number of chains called for at the end of a row (usually either 1 or 2 chains), then turn your work and crochet in the second stitch of the new row.
+In other words, skip the chain(s) you just did, as well as the first stitch after that.

 At DGY, we know what it's like to make mistakes.
 We also know what joy fiber hobbies can bring.
-And sometimes, mistakes can bring a new, innovative creative feel to your crochet project.
+Sometimes, mistakes can bring a new, innovative creative feel to your crochet project.
 So enjoy the process because we all know it's not about the end result, but the journey that makes us happy!
 We are here for you if you need help!
-What new thing are you learning about crochet? xo